UPDATED: Sens buy 10 acres of land at LeBreton from NCC to build new arena

 Leeder told OBJ at the club’s season launch event earlier this month that talks were intensifying between the two parties and he was hopeful that a deal would come through.

-Leeder said a new 800,000-square-foot arena — which the hockey organization, the city, and local stakeholders have said should be constructed downtown — would cost between $1.2 billion and $1.5 billion.
+Leeder has said a new 800,000-square-foot arena — which the hockey organization, the city, and local stakeholders have said should be constructed downtown — would cost between $1.2 billion and $1.5 billion.
 Surrounding infrastructure, such as hotels, condos, restaurants, bars and office buildings, is expected to cost three to five times that amount.

-A new arena would be a similar size or slightly smaller than the Senators’ current home, aiming for a capacity of between 16,000 to 17,000 people.
+A new arena could be a similar size or slightly smaller than the Senators’ current home, aiming for a capacity of between 16,000 to 17,000 people.
 It would also include newer amenities and improved loading zones, with the hopes of doubling the number of shows the facility can host.

 “You’re talking about a three- to six-billion-dollar project,” Leeder said.
 “It’s a big, big project.”